MicrosoftDocs/power-platform/power-platform/well-architected/what-is-power-well-architected.md

 ## Pillars

-Pillars are the foundation of Power Well-Architected.
+Pillars are the foundation of Power Platform Well-Architected.
 They are the high-level areas of focus that are critical to the success of a workload.

 1. Start your journey with the **Design principles**.
 Each principle has a specific goal.
 For each principle, follow the approaches to craft your design strategy.
 These approaches are not optional.